-Abbreviations: SP - subprogramme; PMO - policymaking organs; EDM - executive direction and management; PGS - programme support.
+$\label{eq:abbreviations: PMO-policymaking organs; EDM-executive direction and management; PGS-programme support.$

-Proposed resources per budget segment
+B. Proposed resources per budget segment

-Foundation non-earmarked segment
+1. Foundation non-earmarked segment

-- 24.93 The proposed budget for the United Nations Habitat and Human Settlements Foundation to be funded from non-earmarked contributions for 2024 is \$4.0 million which is a \$1.0 million (33.3 per cent) increase over the 2023 budget of \$3.0 million.
-This budget level has been aligned with the realistic voluntary contribution levels received from the Member States in recent years. - 24.94 This budget segment is subject to the approval of the Executive Board and accounts for 2.3 per cent of the total work programme budget proposal for 2024.
-Total foundation non-earmarked voluntary contributions received in 2022 amounted to \$7.6 million. - 24.95 Programme activities account for \$2.3 million (59.0 per cent), while \$1.8 million (13.7 per cent) is dedicated to executive direction and management.
+- 93. The proposed budget for the United Nations Habitat and Human Settlements Foundation to be funded from non-earmarked contributions for 2024 is \$4.0 million which is a \$0.9 million (26.1 per cent) increase over the 2023 budget of \$3.1 million.
+This budget level has been aligned with the realistic voluntary contribution levels received from the Member States in recent years. - 94.
+This budget segment is subject to the approval of the Executive Board and accounts for 2.3 per cent of the total work programme budget proposal for 2024.
+Total foundation non-earmarked voluntary contributions received in 2022 amounted to \$7.6 million. - 95.
+Programme activities account for \$2.3 million (59.0 per cent), while \$1.8 million (13.7 per cent) is dedicated to executive direction and management.
 Support to policymaking bodies accounts for \$0.7 million (5.3 per cent) and support to programmes accounts for \$1.3 million (10.0 per cent).
-Table 24.9 shows the distribution of the budget between post and non-post categories while Table 24.12 shows the distribution by strategic area.
-Table 24.14 shows the resource allocation by subcategory.
+Table 9 shows the distribution of the budget between post and non-post categories, while table 12 shows the distribution by strategic area.
+Table 14 shows the resource allocation by subcategory.

-Regular budget segment
+2. Regular budget segment

-- 24.96 The amount of proposed regular budget allocations for 2024, before recosting, is projected at \$13.5 million, which represents an increase of about 0.6 per cent over the approved budget of \$13.4 in 2023, mainly due to the introduction of a recurrent budget for the Quadrennial Report.
-Regular budget proposal accounts to 7.6 per cent of the total programme budget proposal. - 24.97 Programme activities account for \$9.6 million (71.0 per cent), while \$1.8 million (13.7 per cent) is dedicated to executive direction and management.
+- 96. The amount of proposed regular budget allocations for 2024, before recosting, is projected at \$13.5 million, which represents an increase of about 0.6 per cent over the approved budget of \$13.4 in 2023, mainly due to the introduction of a recurrent budget for the Quadrennial Report.
+Regular budget proposal accounts to 7.6 per cent of the total programme budget proposal. - 97.
+Programme activities account for \$9.6 million (71.0 per cent), while \$1.8 million (13.7 per cent) is dedicated to executive direction and management.
 Support to policymaking bodies accounts for \$0.7 million (5.3 per cent) and support to programmes accounts for \$1.3 million (10.0 per cent).
-Table 24.9 shows the distribution of the budget between post and non-post categories while Table 24.12 shows the distribution by strategic area.
-Table 24.14 shows the resource allocation by subcategory. - 24.98 Since the United Nations regular budget is subject to the approval of the General Assembly, the amounts quoted for 2024 are only indicative.
+Table 9 shows the distribution of the budget between post and non-post categories, while table 12 shows the distribution by strategic area.
+Table 14 shows the resource allocation by subcategory. - 98.
+Since the United Nations regular budget is subject to the approval of the General Assembly, the amounts quoted for 2024 are only indicative.
 Accordingly, any cost adjustments to this part of the resource plan will be affected at United Nations Headquarters (UNHQ) at the time of the adoption of the budget by the General Assembly.

-Foundation earmarked segment
+3. Foundation earmarked segment

-24.99 The estimated budget for 2024 is \$46.1 million which is a \$7.0 million increase over the 2023 budget of \$39.1 million.
+99. The estimated budget for 2024 is \$46.1 million which is a \$7.0 million increase over the 2023 budget of \$39.1 million.
 This represents a projected increase of 17.9 per cent.
 This projection is inclusive of programme support cost.
 The budget estimate is based on the expenditure trend for this segment.
 Actual expenditures for 2022, inclusive of programme support amounted to \$48.0 million.
-Table 24.9 shows the distribution of the budget between post and non-post categories while Table 24.12 shows the distribution by strategic area.
-Table 24.14 shows the resource allocation by subcategory.
+Table 9 shows the distribution of the budget between post and non-post categories, while table 12 shows the distribution by strategic area.
+Table 14 shows the resource allocation by subcategory.

-Technical cooperation segment
+4. Technical cooperation segment